 ☞ READ MORE: 15+ French Apéritifs you must try

 The word “champagne” is used to designate specific sparkling wines from the region of Champagne in France.
-The wine is fermented under seal directly in the bottle, rather than in a barrel, which results in those air bubbles.
+The wine is fermented under seal directly in the bottle, rather than in a barrel, which results in air bubbles and becomes what is generally known as “sparkling wine”.

 This clever bit of marketing made it stand out from other older sparkling wines in Limoux and other parts of France.